 The maximum occupancy of the short term rental;

-A statement advising the occupant(s) that any sound which crosses a property line at a volume which is unreasonably loud is a nuisance within the County;

-A sketch of the location of the designated parking spaces for use by occupant(s) and gratuitous guests;

-The location of solid waste containers;
+The location of solid waste containers; and

-The location of the nearest hospital; and
+The location of the nearest hospital.

-The local non-emergency police phone number.

 A copy of the building evacuation map, with a minimum size of 8½” by 11”, shall be provided to the occupant(s) upon the start of each short term rental.

-A sign shall be posted inside of the short term rental that clearly identifies the occupancy limit, maximum parking, and name and phone number of the short term rental representative.
+A sign shall be posted inside of the short term rental that clearly identifies the occupancy limit, maximum parking, name and phone number of the short term rental representative, and informing the occupant(s) that in the event of an emergency to dial 911.
 The sign shall be posted next to the main entrance of the short term rental continuously during any period that the short term rental license is active.

 The foregoing shall be made a part of each rental agreement with occupant(s).